rafaelob/docia-platform/control_docs/FEATURES.md

 ### 4. Specialized Agent Implementations (Initial Set)
 *   **Description**: A suite of pre-built, specialized agents forms the initial building blocks for MedflowAI workflows:
     *   `TriageAgent`: Analyzes initial user queries to determine intent and route them to the appropriate specialized agent or workflow.
-    *   `MedicalRAGAgent`: Performs Retrieval Augmented Generation by querying knowledge bases (via a functional `RAGTool` connected to Supabase with OpenAI Embeddings) and synthesizing information with an LLM to answer clinical questions.
+    *   `MedicalRAGAgent`: Performs Retrieval Augmented Generation by querying knowledge bases (via a functional `RAGTool` connected to Supabase with OpenAI Embeddings) and synthesizing information with an LLM to answer clinical questions. **Enhanced: supports `patient_context` for more specific retrieval.**
     *   `MCPInterfaceAgent`: Interacts with external Medical Consultation Platforms (MCPs) or other healthcare IT systems via the `MCPToolWrapper`.
     *   `VerificationAgent`: Verifies claims, facts, or agent-generated content against provided sources or guidelines.
 *   **Status**: Implemented (Agents migrated and structured).